andreichiochiu/Hacker-News/README.md

 ##### Notes

-For simplicity, I considered the number of kids = nuober of reviews.
+For simplicity, I considered the number of kids = number of reviews.